-A notice to appear is a criminal charge in Florida.
+A notice to appear for disorderly intoxication is a criminal charge in Florida.
 That is why the notice to appear has a court date and time on it.
 A notice to appear is NOT a civil citation like a traffic ticket.
 The notice to appear is the officer’s way of charging a person with a criminal offense without having to arrest the person and take them to jail.
 Officers can issue a notice to appear for certain misdemeanor charges like disorderly intoxication.
 If you do not appear in court as required a warrant will be issued for your arrest.

 At the first court appearance the person issued the notice to appear will be required to enter a plea to the disorderly intoxication charge.
 The options are not quilty, guilty or nolo contendere(no contest).
 If the person enters a plea of not guilty they will be given another court date and the judge will ask the person if they are hiring a lawyer or representing themselves.
 If the person pleads guilty or no contest then the judge will impose a sentence.
 Since this is a criminal charge a plea of guilty or no contest will remain on your record for the rest of your life.
 Disorderly intoxication is a second degree misdemeanor punishable by up to 60 days in jail, up to 6 months on probation and up to a $500 fine.
 The judge can also include in the sentence counseling, drug and alcohol testing, community service, cost of investigation, cost of prosecution and court cost.

 Some people who are issued a notice to appear for disorderly intoxication are eligible for a Pre-Trial Diversion Program.
 If they successfully complete the Pre-Trial Diversion Program the State Attorney’s Office will drop the disorderly intoxication charge.